ricardocr987/solana-sub/README.md

 ## 🎯 Overview

 This project demonstrates how to build a secure subscription service that handles USDC payments on Solana.
-It features a three-phase transaction flow that keeps RPC keys secure while providing full user control over transactions.

 **Key Features:**
 - 🔐 **Secure Transaction Flow**: Build transactions on server, sign on client